Car Mold Spreading to Your Home

 • Run a standalone HEPA air purifier in the garage itself to reduce ambient spore counts before they can migrate indoors

-• If the car is in an attached garage, keep the interior garage door closed as much as possible and check its weatherstripping seal
+• Keep the interior garage door closed as much as possible and check its weatherstripping seal

 • Inspect and replace the home's HVAC filter immediately and again 30 days after car remediation is complete